tigerabrodi/gojo/README.md

     if (!isUserAllowedToEnterBoard) {
       throw redirectWithError("/boards", {
-        message: "You are not allowed on this board at all.", });
+        message: "You are not allowed on this board.", });
     }